 The Migration Law Clinic offers selected students the opportunity to develop their legal skills by writing professional legal advice for legal practice.
 Students conduct research in a group and individually on complex questions of European migration law.
-Their work is intensively supervised by the members of the Migration law Section.
+Their work is intensively supervised by the members of the Amsterdam Centre for Migration and Refugee Law.
 A strict system of peer review (by fellow students and supervisors) will guarantee the high quality of the written advice.
 After having completed this course, students must be able to:

 - Analyse complex legal questions concerning international, European and national migration law (and the interaction between them)